CARTAvis/manual_source/source/installation_and_configuration.rst

 --------------------
 CARTA can be started through the command line.
 To enable this feature, an alias of the CARTA executable needs to be created first.

-Once it is set, simply typing "carta" then hitting the "return" key will lanuch CARTA.
+Once it is set, simply typing "carta" then hitting the "return" key will launch CARTA.

 .. code-block:: bash